nathancarter/weblurch/doc/plan.md

 ## Matching Module

 Implement all of the following, creating unit tests for them as you go.
- * Give Match a method for searching the whole pattern for all metavariables and then creating instantiations for all those that don't yet have them, to names like "unused_1", "unused_2", ...
  * Give Match a member that checks whether it (a) has a substitution, and (b) that substitution is required, and (c) applying it would alter any of the already-visited subtrees.
 Return true if all are true, false